Please Read How You Can Help Keep the Encyclopedia Free

 Several accounts identify attributes, such as the capacity to value or care, which are shared by a greater proportion of human beings than self-consciousness, practical rationality, autonomy, or moral accountability.
 These accounts seek to recognize the full and equal moral status of all, or almost all, human beings, including children, and of adults with significant cognitive and psychological disabilities.
 Among the more inclusive criteria proposed are the capacity to communicate, or for minimal communication with other humans (respectively, Berube 1996; Francis and Norman 1978); to value or care (Jaworska 1999, 2007); to give and receive love (Kittay 1999); and to engage in relationships characterized by reciprocity of care (Mullin 2011).
 These criteria are attractive because they identify attributes that may offer a more intuitively appealing foundation for moral status than practical rationality or self-awareness, and because they reduce, to varying extents, the proportion of humans excluded from personhood.
 But because they arguably still exclude some humans, and include some non-human animals, they will be unacceptable to some philosophers.
 Moreover, these alternative attributes do not resolve, but merely relocate, the problem of accounting for the threshold and range features of full moral status.

 One attribute—the potential for any other individual attribute held to suffice for full moral status—comes much closer to full inclusion (Kumar 2008).
 But it faces three formidable problems.
 As Joel Feinberg (1986) famously argued, the fact that someone has the mere potential for an attribute does not warrant treating him as if he actually possessed it.
 If potential has moral significance, it cannot be directly inferred from the moral significance of that which it actualizes.
 Further, some human beings never have the potential for any individual attribute held to suffice for full moral status, in any sense of “potential” that would distinguish them from many non-human animals (McMahan 2008, 91–92).
 This raises the problem of determining what it takes to have the “potential” for an attribute.
 The claim that someone has potential is a counterfactual: in some other circumstances, perhaps a later life-stage of the individual, the person would have the attribute.
 This brings in difficult questions about the scope of such counterfactuals.
-On a broad enough construal, everyone living being has the potential to develop the relevant attributes in a sufficiently different possible world, and so has full moral status.
+On a broad enough construal, every living being has the potential to develop the relevant attributes in a sufficiently different possible world, and so has full moral status.

 A second general way of accommodating the powerful intuitions about the full moral status of all human beings is to recognize alternatives to the actual possession of the status-conferring attributes.
 One version of this approach treats human beings with radical cognitive disabilities as, in effect, capable of acquiring the necessary attributes by proxy, through their relationships with other human beings.
 Thomas Scanlon (1998), for example, affirms the full moral status of all human beings while basing full moral status (“the requirement of justifiability”) on the individual capacity for “judgment-sensitive” attitudes.
 Although he recognizes that radically-disabled humans lack those attributes, he suggests that they can acquire them vicariously, through trustees: